-Study at the Centre for Peace and Conflict
+Study at the Department of Peace and Conflict

-The Centre for Peace and Conflict Studies (CPACS) promotes research and teaching on the causes of conflict and the conditions that affect conflict resolution and peace.
-The Centre offers postgraduate coursework and research degrees to students from a wide variety of disciplinary and professional backgrounds who are seeking a career in peace and conflict studies or to enhance skills they have developed in the field with a solid theoretical grounding.
+The Department of Peace and Conflict Studies (DPACS) promotes research and teaching on the causes of conflict and the conditions that affect conflict resolution and peace.
+The Department offers postgraduate coursework and research degrees to students from a wide variety of disciplinary and professional backgrounds who are seeking a career in peace and conflict studies or to enhance skills they have developed in the field with a solid theoretical grounding.

 Peace and conflict studies is a truly interdisciplinary field of study which provides students with the knowledge and practical skills for a range of careers associated with conflict resolution, international peace and security, social justice, human rights, and community and international development.
 For example, peace and conflict studies graduates work for the United Nations, international non-government organisations, local community organisations, universities and government departments, and as peacebuilders, community workers, diplomats, academics, conflict resolution practitioners and researchers.

 On-campus coursework units are taught in 2-hour seminar or intensive week-long formats and have a focus on interactive learning.
 Areas of study available to students include peacebuilding, conflict resolution, reconciliation and conflict transformation; the United Nations, global politics, economics and international security; gender and development; cultures of violence, non-violence and social change; human rights, peace and justice; art, poetry, theatre and community development; the environment; the history and philosophies of peace and conflict; as well as religion, war and peace.